We all need support from time to time.

 Everyone deserves to work with a mental health provider who respects and understands them.
 This can be hard to find for people of color and members of other marginalized groups.
 Our blog posts offer guidance on how to find someone who is sensitive to your unique needs.

-Ashley is a PhD candidate in clinical psychology at DePaul University and a Psychology Intern at Columbia University Medical Center.
+Dr. Castro received her PhD in clinical psychology from DePaul University and is currently a postdoctoral fellow at Columbia University Medical Center.
 As a Bronx-born Latina, she is focused on using research, clinical work, and advocacy to reduce mental health disparities for low-income and racial/ethnic minority families.
 She is deeply committed to a career serving people usually left behind by the mental health system.

 Bridget is a PhD Candidate in clinical psychology at the University of Maryland, College Park.
 In her clinical work and advocacy, she is passionate about increasing access to mental health services and promoting approaches that are accessible, acceptable, and empirically supported for diverse communities and settings.